 Fitting with the Shaft Lab

-The Shaft Lab was a follow on to the Determinator, using a dedicated club instrumented with strain gages to record shaft loading versus time.
+The Shaft Lab was a follow on to the Determinator by Titleist, using a dedicated club instrumented with strain gauges to record shaft loading versus time.
 Even though this is a good approach the Shaft Lab only uses the magnitude of the load as a fitting parameter and no timing parameters are used to relate the club reaction to the swing.
 This system is really a modification of club head speed in that the more area under the load curve the higher the club head speed.
 If two players have the same area under their curves, but different peak loads, the one with the higher peak load will get a stiffer club than the other.
 This is correct in many cases but with out the timing parameter being taken into account the accuracy and reliability is questionable.
-This is because the higher peak load could release the club earlier in the swing then the player with the same area under the curve or same swing speed that would release the club later.
-Any player that generates a lot of area under the curve without a high peak will be a late releaser where a player generating club head speed with a high peak load can have a release that occurs early, late or any time in between.
+This is because the higher peak load would most likely release the club earlier in the swing then the player with the same area under the curve or same swing speed that would release the club later.
+Any player that generates a lot of area under the curve without a high peak will be a late re-leaser where a player generating club head speed with a high peak load can have a release that occurs early, late or any time in between.

 Fitting With the Mizuno Shaft Optimizer